AbeleAtresso/Learning-Journal-/Discussion.md

 Types of MarkDown   |   Results
 ------------------- | ---------
-The use of *   | creates unordered list
+The use of *   | creates an unordered list
 The use of # or ## | controls headers size
 The use of ![Alt Text] (url) | adds an image
 The use of [Text] (url) | creates a hyperlink